 STEP 5: Log Recurring Expenses and Income

-One of the best feature of YNAB is the ability to log scheduled transactions, leaving little chance of forgetting bills or expected income.
-I made a expense/income tracking spreadsheet to make this simple - download it here.
+One of the best features of YNAB is the ability to log scheduled transactions, leaving little chance of forgetting bills or expected income.

-To do this without a spreadsheet - brainstorm every expense you incur over the course of one year or perhaps two - in the event you have expenses that are due once every few years.
+To do this, brainstorm every expense you incur over the course of one year or perhaps two - in the event you have expenses that are due once every few years.
 Here are some examples to get you started:

 - Cell phone